Recreation Director, Tod Gazetti

 Click here for your:

-If you are registering for a class in person or need information from the recreation office please come see us at the Salter Community Center, 1600 N Campbell Rd (just south of 12 Mile Road).
+If you are registering for a class in person or need information from the recreation office please come see us at the Department of Public Service, 1600 N Campbell Rd (just south of 12 Mile Road).
 Ph.
 248.246.3180

 Special Thanks: A special thanks to the Royal Oak School District for the excellent City-School cooperation which allows us to provide numerous activities in school facilities.

 - Grand Slam Partnership Yields Safety Nets: Thank you to Grand Slam Baseball Training Center, Inc., proprietor Phil Roy. for his generous donation to replacing and installing the new safety netting at Memorial Park.

 Photo Policy: On occasion, the City of Royal Oak Department of Recreation and Public Service may take photos of participants enrolled in sponsored programs or parks.
 Please be aware that these photos are for Department use only and may be used in future brochures or flyers.